 Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

-Mystery snails are a slow-moving and non-aggressive creature who mainly feeds on herbs just like other Gastropods.
+Mystery snails are slow-moving and non-aggressive creatures that mainly feed on herbs, just like other gastropods.
 These qualities can make them a great addition to your tank.

-These low maintenance snails clean the tank as efficiently as other species like Nerite snails.
-Even a beginner can have them in their aquarium to add variety and to relax while they shine the aquarium for you.
+These low-maintenance snails clean the tank as efficiently as other species like Nerite snails.
+Even a beginner can have them in their aquarium to add variety and relax while they shine in the aquarium for you.

 In this article, you will get detailed information regarding these slow-moving creatures.
-You will also learn everything from their anatomy to the tank set up to the breeding process.
+You will also learn everything from their anatomy, the tank setup, and the breeding process.
 So keep reading till the end.

 Mystery Snail Overview